Gone with the Wind

-The two pillars from the Skull Island set of King Kong crash and burn in the background to re-create the fiery blaze of Civil War Atlanta on December 10th, 1938
+The Skull Island set of King Kong crashes and burns in the background to re-create the fiery blaze of Civil War Atlanta on December 10th, 1938

 With the old sets being torched, the filming of Gone With The Wind had officially begun, and still the story’s central character whom the entire plot revolved around had yet to be cast.